 - Bluetooth and Wi-Fi connectivity allow you to stream more options, Alexa voice control, and more.

-- Easy set-up will have your soundbar mounted and running quickly.
+- Easy set-up will have your soundbar mounted and running quickly, just don’t mount it upside down for reasons we explained in our other guide.

 - Dolby Atmos is not supported by the Samsung 3.0 HW-M650.